Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 The industry presents a great investment opportunity but choosing the right company can be tricky.

-In the energy sector, there are several hundred companies with operations ranging from oil and natural gas to green energy.
-This includes a range of producers that work on the extraction, transportation, and refining of products.
+In the energy sector, several hundred companies operate in fields ranging from oil and natural gas to green energy.
+This includes producers who work on the extraction, transportation, and refining of products.

 With so many companies operating in such a wide range of areas, it can be difficult for investors to pick a winner.

-Researching dozens or even hundreds of companies and understanding their business model, financial statements, and long-term vision would take a lot of time.
+It would take a lot of time to research dozens or even hundreds of companies and understand their business models, financial statements, and long-term visions.

-To make things easier, Canadians can choose to invest in Canadian energy ETFs.
-These energy sector ETFs are a great way to gain exposure to a variety of different companies within the sector.
+To make things easier, Canadians can invest in Canadian energy ETFs.
+These energy sector ETFs are a great way to gain exposure to various companies within the sector.

 Best Energy ETFs in Canada